 Lesson 8 - Get More Downloads by Localizing

-In this lesson, we will explain what localization is, why you may need it and how to find out if you should implement it.
-If it is for you, then we will then give you some tips on getting started without a lot of risk.
+In this lesson, we will explain what localization is, why you may need it, and how to find out if you should implement it.
+If localization is for you, we will then give you some tips on how to get started.

 What Is Localization?

-Localization is the process of translating your app so that it can be understood in other countries.
-Depending on what kind of app you have, this can be as simple as just translating words, or it can be as complex as converting date/time conventions, standard units of measure and cultural preferences.
+Localization is the process of translating your app and its keywords so that it can be understood and seen in other countries.
+Depending on what kind of app you have, this can be as simple as just translating words, or it can be as complex as converting date/time conventions, standard units of measure, currency, and cultural preferences.